-The impact of leaders – positive or negative, but always big
+The impact of leadership – positive or negative, it's always significant!

 Everyone has a default or preferred way of handling the role of manager or leader, and some are more effective than others.
 Often people were appointed into management roles for skills other than their management capacity.
-Not many people are born as great leaders or managers.
 Too often that preferred default style (the result of a person’s personality and what they’ve learnt both formally and informally through modeling others) becomes their modus operandi.

 While great leaders help produce committed, performance-oriented organisations, ineffective leadership has the opposite impact.
 It erodes everyone's ability to even deal well with 'business as usual', let alone meet the extra demands in times of change.